OpenTranslationBible/open-bible/en-GB/49.Ephesians/md/ephesians-02.md

 # Ephesians Chapter 2

 ## Ephesians 2:1
-And you were dead in your trespasses and sins,
+And you were spiritually lifeless in your transgressions and sins,

 ## Ephesians 2:2
 in which you once walked, following the course of this world, following the prince of the power of the air, the spirit that is now at work in the children of disobedience.